ml6team/fondant/docs/components/component_spec.md

 ## Contents

-A component spec(ification) consists of the following sections:
+A component specification consists of the following sections:

 ```yaml
 name: